xpsi-group/neost/docs/source/install.rst

 	source path/to/environment/bin/activate

+To install NEoST itself, see Installing NEoST below.

 Using Conda
 -----------

 .. _basic_env:

-Assuming a conda base environment has been installed and activated (see conda installation instructions), a new virtual environment can then be created by navigating to the NEoST base directory and executing
+Assuming a Conda base environment has been installed and activated (see Conda installation instructions, e.g., `Miniconda <https://docs.anaconda.com/miniconda/>`_), a new virtual environment can then be created by navigating to the NEoST base directory and executing

 .. code-block:: bash

 	conda env create -f environment.yml

-This will create a new conda environment called neost and install all dependencies (including GSL and MultiNest).
+This will create a new Conda environment called neost and install all dependencies (including GSL and MultiNest).
 Once the environment has been created, activate it with

 .. code-block:: bash